maxrantil/roger-skyline-1/README.md

 log in with your user:
 ```
 username
-and the password you choosed for it
+and the password you chose for it
 ```

 enable NetworkManager for internet access: